 - To increase customer lifetime value, implement rewards and benefits

 - Conduct social media contests, like giveaways to encourage word of mouth and gain trust

-To execute a loyalty program you need to understand the overall goals of the plan and how they are going to be achieved.
+To execute an ecommerce loyalty program you need to understand the overall goals of the plan and how they are going to be achieved.
 Ultimately a loyalty program should focus on converting new customers to repeat customers and keeping your repeat customers loyal to your brand.

 Uncover your motivations